Skip to the main content.

 6. Cliff vesting

-Cliff vesting is a vesting schedule in share (stock) options or other equity-based compensation plans where employees become fully vested in their shares or options after a specific period known as the “cliff”.
+Cliff vesting is used in share (stock) options or other equity-based compensation plans.
+Effectively, employees start to earn their shares or options (they vest) after a specific period known as the “cliff”.
 This approach is often used to encourage employee retention by rewarding loyalty over a set initial period.

 7. Customer Acquisition Cost